davidpmartin/davidpmartin/README.md

 I'm a Software Developer experienced in web-based application development.
 I've had exposure to a wide variety of different programming and scripting languages, but my main stack has been Nodejs/Typescript, Express, MongoDB and Vuejs.
 My primary interests are backend development and systems design, as I'm highly engaged by finding elegant solutions to complex and technically challenging problems.
 I also place a high emphasis on quality over quantity, desiring to produce clean and efficient code incorporating best practises and established design principles.

-If you would like to get in touch, you can reach me at davidpmartin127@gmail.com
+If you would like to get in touch, you can reach me via [LinkedIn](https://www.linkedin.com/in/davepmartinz/).

 This page will serve as somewhat of an index for the contents of my github.
 The repositories range across side-projects (most of which are unfinished :)), contributions, code samples, and so on.
 As a lot of my development work has been on in-house solutions in my public sector role, not too much of which is externally accessible, but I've provided sanitised samples where possible.